AndrewRoe34/AndrewRoe34/README.md

 ## CLRS Solutions

 I'm currently working on the solution set for *Introduction to Algorithms*.
 It's a great way to refine algorithmic thinking as well as expanding knowledge.
-While I'm currently tackling this project solo at the moment, but feel free to make contributions or edits if interested :)
+While I'm currently tackling this project solo at the moment, feel free to make contributions or edits if interested :)

 [CLRS Solution Set](https://github.com/AndrewRoe34/CLRS-Solutions)